thanatar/MinoanSealsDemoApp/README.md

 >`1`<sp_path - the path to the folder where the output of `mainApp` was saved >\
 >`2`<mat_file - the name of the output file that `mainApp` produced>

+We would like to stress that we have also provided the images for the studied seals, which are freely available in [text](https://arachne.dainst.org).